scet2/Kebap_Analysis/README.md

 Some 'lokalbane' (local railway) stations and some other stations at the study area edges were manually excluded as they provided limited additional information.

 ## Distance Metric
 While walking distance would be more realistic, it would also be computationally expensive.
 Additionally, in Copenhagen's dense urban environment the Euclidean distance will highly likely provide similar numbers.
-The walking distance would be more precised in absolute values, the ranking of which station is closest remains consistent across metrics.
-Since the analysis focuses on relative proximity rather than absolute distances, Euclidean distance is appropriate and computationally efficient.
+The walking distance would be more precised in absolute values but the ranking of which station is closest remains consistent across metrics.
+And since the analysis focuses on relative proximity rather than absolute distances, Euclidean distance is appropriate and computationally efficient.

 ## Methodology